 Enzymes are flexible.
 In this regard, they are different from solid catalysts, like the metal catalysts used in chemical hydrogenation.

-In enzyme catalysis, enzymes bind its substrate(s), it changes conformation and forces the substrates into a strained or distorted structure that resembles the T-State.
+In enzyme catalysis, enzymes bind their substrate(s), change conformation, and force the substrates into a strained or distorted structure that resembles the T-State.

 For example, the enzyme hexokinase closes like a clamshell when it binds glucose.
 In this confirmation, the substrates are forced into a reactive state.